Michelle Madden Dempsey

 Harold Reuschlein Scholar Chair

-Michelle Madden Dempsey joined Villanova in 2009 , after teaching at the University of Oxford, where she was a University Lecturer (CUF) in Law and Tutorial Fellow.
-Professor Dempsey teaches and writes in the areas of criminal law, feminist legal theory, and jurisprudence.
-She has served as Chair of the American Association of Law School’s Section on Scholarship and Section on Jurisprudence, and was elected to the American Law Institute in 2015.
+Michelle Madden Dempsey joined Villanova in 2009, after teaching at the University of Oxford, where she was a University Lecturer (CUF) in Law and Tutorial Fellow.
+Dempsey teaches and writes in the areas of criminal law, feminist legal theory, and philosophy of law.
+She has served as chair of the American Association of Law School’s Section on Scholarship and Section on Jurisprudence.
+She is an elected member of the American Law Institute and a Fellow of the American Bar Foundation.

 Her book, Prosecuting Domestic Violence: A Philosophical Analysis, published by Oxford University Press, was awarded second prize in the UK’s Society of Legal Scholars Peter Birks Award for Outstanding Legal Scholarship.
-Her articles have been published in University of Pennsylvania Law Review, Oxford Journal of Legal Studies, Modern Law Review, Criminal Law & Philosophy, William & Mary Journal of Women & the Law, Theoretical Criminology, Transnational Law Review, Emory International Law Review, Social & Legal Studies, Criminal Law Review (UK), Law & Philosophy and American Criminal Law Review.
+Her articles have been published in the University of Pennsylvania Law Review, Oxford Journal of Legal Studies, Modern Law Review, Ethics, Criminal Law & Philosophy, Criminal Law Review (UK), American Criminal Law Review, and elsewhere.
+Her co-edited volume, From Morality to Law and Back Again: Liber Amicorum for John Gardner, is forthcoming from Oxford University Press.

-Professor Dempsey received her D. Phil.
-(Ph.D.) from the University of Oxford, her LL.M. from the London School of Economics, J.D. from the University of Michigan Law School and her B.A. from the University of Illinois .
-She is an editor of the multidisciplinary, international journal, Criminal Law & Philosophy and served as the co-director of the Criminal Law Theory Program at the Robina Institute for Criminal Law and Criminal Justice at the University of Minnesota Law School from 2009-2016.
+Dempsey received her doctor of philosophy (PhD) from the University of Oxford, LLM from the London School of Economics, JD from the University of Michigan Law School and BA from the University of Illinois.
+She is the co-editor-in-chief (with Matt Matravers, York) of the multidisciplinary, international journal, Criminal Law & Philosophy, co-general editor (with Jeremy Horder, LSE) of OUP Monographs on Criminal Law and Justice, co-founder and executive committee member of The Collective: Women in Legal Philosophy, and served as the co-director of the Criminal Law Theory Program at the Robina Institute for Criminal Law and Criminal Justice at the University of Minnesota Law School from 2009-2016.

-She was a tutor in law at University College London and served as an expert consultant on domestic violence prosecutions to the Crown Prosecution Service of England and Wales prior to joining the Oxford Law faculty in 2005.
-At Villanova, she teaches Criminal Law, Evidence, Jurisprudence, Feminist Legal Theory, and Sexuality & Law.
+Dempsey was a tutor in law at University College London and served as an expert consultant on domestic violence prosecutions to the Crown Prosecution Service of England and Wales prior to joining the Oxford Law faculty in 2005.
+At Villanova, she regularly teaches Criminal Law, Evidence, Advanced Criminal Law and Sexuality and Law, and has previously taught Jurisprudence, Feminist Legal Theory, Gender and Law, Race and Law and Domestic Violence and Law.
 In 2014, she co-founded the Villanova Law Institute to Address Commercial Sexual Exploitation.

 - Champaign County State's Attorney's Office (Urbana, Illinois)